asevillasastre/Autoclicker/README.md

 # Autoclicker Antonio Sevilla Sastre

 ### Advice
-Keep in mind that this code is essentially an autoclicker, make responsible and moral use of it, taking into account that many companies, services and games prohibit it!
+**Keep in mind that this code is essentially an autoclicker, make responsible and moral use of it, taking into account that many companies, services and games prohibit it!**

 ### How to install
-You should install the following python modules:
+You should install the following python libraries:
 - time
 - threading
 - random